ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 Out[2]: 'Hello, World!'
 ```

-IPython users: When you see a print function used in this tutorial, e.g. `print(my_var)`, you can omit it and simply type the variable name and press `ENTER`.
+IPython users: When you see a print function used in this tutorial, e.g. `print(my_var)`, you can omit it and simply type the variable name (e.g. `my_var`) and press `ENTER`.

 On **Windows** you will find IPython in the start menu if it has been installed.

 ### Conventions when using Pandas

-All the examples in this tutorial assume you have installed the Python library Pandas, either through installing a scientific Python distribution such as Anaconda, or by installing it using a package-manager, such as `conda` or `pip`.
+All the examples in this tutorial assume you have installed the Python library `pandas`, either through installing a scientific Python distribution such as Anaconda, or by installing it using a package-manager, such as `conda` or `pip`.
 To use any of the features of Pandas, you will need to have an `import` statement at the top of your script like so:

 ```python
 import pandas as pd
 ```

 By convention, the `pandas` module is almost always imported this way as `pd`.
 Every time we use a `pandas` feature thereafter, we can shorten what we type by just typing `pd`, such as `pd.some_function()`.
-You will need this at the top of every script that uses the Pandas package.

 _If you are running Python interactively, such as in IPython, you will need to type in the same import statement at the start of each interactive session._